Doomski99/Astratek-Meteor/docs/PROJECT_STRUCTURE.md

 - All runtime imagery lives under `src/images/` and is imported directly in `main.js`, allowing Vite to bundle them.
 - Asteroid GLTF assets (`src/asteroids/asteroidPack.glb`) are lazily loaded by the asteroid mesh manager and instanced within the scene.
 - The asteroid CSV catalogue (`static/data/asteroids.csv`) must be hosted alongside the production build; without it, no asteroid entries will load.
+- The ONNX classifier (`src/model/astratek_model.onnx`) is loaded in the browser via `onnxruntime-web`, which fetches its WebAssembly backend from jsDelivr during catalog initialisation.

 ## Extending the Simulation
 - To add new UI panels, define the markup in `src/index.html` and pair it with a controller module under `src/ui/` that listens to simulation clock or data events.